|

 cousins (and any other relatives in town!) for a warm family celebration.

-celebration takes place on Christmas Eve with a gathering around
+celebration takes place on Christmas Eve.
+Friends and family gather around

 the Christmas tree and the Nativity scene or Presepio